Mmaz1988/xle-glueworkbench-interface/README.md

 set gswbpath "glueSemWorkbench2.jar"
 ```

 - The GSWB allows to specify different output modes.
-The default output mode encodes functional application by concatenating functor and argument and wrapping the argument in parentheses, semantic parsing allows to use a string-encoding that can be translated into semantic structures by the GSWB, and Prolog output uses the PROLOG version of lambda-calculus presented in the books by Patrick Blackburn and Johan Bos on computational semantics.
+The default output mode encodes functional application by concatenating functor and argument and wrapping the argument in parentheses, semantic parsing allows to use a string-encoding that can be translated into semantic structures by the GSWB, and Prolog output uses the Prolog version of lambda-calculus presented in the books by Patrick Blackburn and Johan Bos on computational semantics.

 ```
 # activate semantic parser (0: no parsing / 1: semantic Parsing / 2: Prolog)